 A timeshare is a legally binding contract that can be hard to get out of.
 If you own at Wyndham, Diamond or Westgate, consider yourself lucky as many other timeshare owners have no choice but to try and sell the timeshare on the resale market.
 If you are forced to try and sell the timeshare, make sure not to pay a high up-front fee more than a few hundred dollars to do so.
 If you work with a timeshare exit attorney, again, make sure not to pay a fee up-front to stay safe.

-Contact us through live chat in the bottom right corner of this page or submit a contact form on the right side of this page for your free timeshare exit consultation.
+Contact us through live chat in the bottom right corner of this page or submit a contact form on the right side of this page if you’re still wondering how to get out of a timeshare.
 We can help recommend the best strategy for you to exit your timeshare and stay safe.

 Disclaimer: This article is for informational purposes only.
 This article is not legal advice.
 Always contact your timeshare company first before seeking the services of a third party timeshare exit company.